Boiann/federal-bureau-of-control/README.md

 ## **Deployment**

 - Clone Code Institute Template Repository
-- Initialize GitPod Workspace by clicking on the GitPod button on the respository
+- Initialize GitPod Workspace by clicking on the GitPod button on the repository
 - Install support libraries and Django according to the guide on Code Institute
 - Create requirements.txt
 - Create Django project